 - November, 2018: CFIB met with the Manitoba’s Minister of Finance, Scott Fielding about the federal carbon tax plan and Canada Pension Plan increases to raise your concerns.

-- November, 2018: CFIB calls on the Premiers in Saskatchewan, Manitoba, Ontario and New Brunswick to oppose the carbon tax and CPP premium increases and launches a new Action Alert: Help!
+- November, 2018: CFIB calls on the Premiers in Saskatchewan, Manitoba, Ontario and New Brunswick to oppose the carbon tax and CPP premium increases and launches an Action Alert: Help!
 My business can’t afford TWO more federal tax hikes in 2019!

 - October, 2018: Premier Brian Pallister listens to CFIB and announced Manitoba would not be proceeding with the Made-in-Manitoba carbon tax plan.